Controlled Training Data Generation with Diffusion Models: Experiments

-\textbf{Waterbirds}~\cite{sagawa_distributionally_2019} is a dataset constructed by pasting an image of either a waterbird or landbird from the CUB~\cite{wah_caltech-ucsd_2011} dataset, which represents the label $y$, onto a ``land'' or ``water'' background image from the Places~\cite{zhou_learning_2014} dataset.
-We follow \cite{dunlap2023diversify} and take only images of waterbirds appearing on water and landbirds on land background as $\D_\t{train}$, i.e., in the training data, the background alone is predictive of the bird class.
-The examples from the test distribution $\D_\t{test}$ contain all four combinations of bird class and background.
+\textbf{Waterbirds}~\citep{sagawa2019distributionally} is a dataset constructed by pasting an image of a waterbird or landbird from the CUB~\citep{wah_caltech-ucsd_2011} dataset, which represents the label $y$, onto a background image of ``land'' or ``water'' from the Places~\citep{zhou_learning_2014} dataset.
+We follow \citet{dunlap2023diversify} and use only images of waterbirds on water and landbirds on land as $\D_\t{train}$, i.e., the background is completely correlated with the label in training data (see \cref{fig:wb-results}-right).
+The test set $\D_\t{test}$ contains all four combinations of bird types and backgrounds (see \cref{fig:waterbirds-dataset}).

-\textbf{iWildCam}~\cite{beery2021iwildcam, koh_wilds_2021} is a domain generalization dataset, made up of a large-scale collection of images captured from camera traps placed in various locations around the world.
-We seek to learn a model that generalizes to photos taken from new camera deployments.
-We follow~\cite{dunlap2023diversify} and subsample the dataset to create a 7-way classification task (background, cattle, elephant, impala, zebra, giraffe, dik-dik), with 2 test locations that are not in the training or validation set.
-We also fixed the number of additional generated images for finetuning to 2224 images in order to match the setting of~\cite{dunlap2023diversify}.
+\textbf{iWildCam}~\citep{beery2021iwildcam, koh2021wilds} is a domain generalization dataset made up of images captured from camera traps placed in various locations around the world.
+The goal is to generalize to photos taken from new camera deployments.
+We follow~\citet{dunlap2023diversify} and create a 7-way classification task (background, cattle, elephant, impala, zebra, giraffe, dik-dik), use two locations that are not present in the training or validation as $\D_\t{test}$, and fix the number of additional generated images for finetuning to 2224.